aroethen/RBDtector/README.md

 ## Acknowledgements

-This project uses the following third-party open source libraries with great appreciation:
+This project uses the following third-party open source libraries with great appreciation.

 | Library   | License   |
 | ---       | ---       |